avaneev/biteopt/README.md

 BiteOpt is an evolutionary optimization method.
-Unlike many established optimization methods like CMA-ES where new populations are generated on each iteration, with or without combining with the previous generation, BiteOpt keeps and updates a single population of solutions at any given time.
+Unlike many established optimization methods like CMA-ES where new populations are generated on each iteration, with or without combining with the previous generation, BiteOpt keeps and updates a single main population of solutions at any given time.
 A new solution either replaces a worst solution or is discarded.
 In common terms it means that population has some fixed "living space" which is only available to the best fit (least cost) solutions.
 Structurally, this is similar to a natural evolutionary environment which usually offers only a limited "living space" to its members.
 Least fit members have little chance to stay in this "living space".

-BiteOpt uses several methods to generate new solutions, each method taking various information from the population.
+BiteOpt uses several methods to generate new solutions, each method taking various information from various populations.
 These methods are used in a probabilistic manner without any predefined preference.

 BiteOptDeep implements evolutionary method which can be seen in society and
 nature: exchange of solutions between independent populations.
-Such exchange allows to find better solutions in teamwork of sufficiently diverse members, it also reduces time (but not human-hours) to find a better solution.
+Such exchange allows to find better solutions in a teamwork of sufficiently diverse members, it also reduces time (but not human-hours) to find a better solution.
 This method is a model of Swiss presidency rotation (each independent population represents an independent human brain).